Editorial Team

 Harris M. Berger, Canada Research Chair in Ethnomusicology, Professor of Ethnomusicology and Folklore, and Director of the Research Centre for the Study of Music, Media, and Place, Memorial University of Newfoundland

-Jocelyne Guilbault, Distinguished Professor of Ethnomusicology and Popular Music Studies and Chair of Graduate Studies, University of California, Berkeley
+Jocelyne Guilbault, Distinguished Professor of Ethnomusicology and Popular Music Studies Emerita, University of California, Berkeley

 Editorial Board